fabianwilflingsederxxxl/techstack-tutorial/09-managing-content/Readme.md

 };
 ```

 **Modify** `src/server/routing.js` to edit the ExpressJS endpoint for the article page.
 Remove the old TUTORIALS_PAGE_ROUTE and change it to the function.
+Because the function is now doing something different, we change our first Endpoint route to the function that sends back the request to the Button.
+This could also stay in the controller but it is small enough to put it in the routing.js.

 ```jsx
 import {